adsabs/adsabs.github.io/help/search/_posts/2015-02-09-second-order.md

     topn(200, title:hubble, citation_count desc)

-will return the first 200 most cited papers for documents that habe "hubble" in their title.
+will return the first 200 most cited papers for documents that have "hubble" in their title.